tokamak-network/darius-tutorial/README.md

 Please note that Optimism SDK is not fully supported on Darius L2 testnet at the moment, we will release a fully working SDK in the future.

+You can check out our [notion page](https://onther.notion.site/Darius-L2-Testnet-Dev-Document-5023767f30754d21876b049da68f0128) to read more about Darius testnet.

 ## Getting Started

 * [Getting started developing for Darius L2 Testnet](https://github.com/tokamak-network/darius-tutorial/tree/main/getting-started)